 - Catamaran from Pehoé area to Pudeto area.

-- Accommodation in refugios, in shared rooms with bunks (includes bed with sheets, towel, soap and shampoo):
+- Accommodation in refugios, in shared rooms with bunks (includes bed with sheets):

 - 1st night in Refugio Torre Central.

-- 2nd night in Refugio El Chileno (or Refugio Torre Central, depending on the availability).
+- 2nd night in Refugio El Chileno (or Refugio Torre Central, according to availability).

 - 4th night in Refugio Paine Grande.